Rehman-dev288/CodeAlpha_Flashcard-App/README.md

 3. Click "Create Your First Card" to start adding questions.
 4. Use the "Next" and "Previous" buttons to navigate.

-Developed with ❤️ for CodeAlpha Internship.
+Developed by Rehman-dev288 for CodeAlpha Internship.

 Live Demo: https://rehman-dev288.github.io/CodeAlpha_Flashcard-App/